 Master's in Psychology

-The Master's in Psychology curriculum offers two years of coursework in Imaginal Psychology drawing on spiritual traditions, somatic practices, creative arts, mythology, indigenous wisdom, literary and poetic imagination, deep ecology, mystical philosophy, cultural history, and social critique.
+The Master's in Psychology curriculum offers two years of coursework in psychology and Imaginal Psychology.
+The later draws on spiritual traditions, somatic practices, creative arts, mythology, indigenous wisdom, literary and poetic imagination, deep ecology, mystical philosophy, cultural history, and social critique.
 This program provides students with the opportunity to activate core capacities and develop skills which are relevant for pursuing alternative paths in psychology.

-- After completing all coursework, students must pass written and oral comprehensive examinations.
+- After completing all coursework, students are required to pass written and oral comprehensive examinations.

 - Note: This degree is not eligible for clinical licensure.